We’re here to offer support, companionship and advice for older members of the LGBTQ community (50+).

 - Reduce social isolation

-Needs may include:
+Needs may relate to:

-- HIV
+- HIV or sexual health

 - Mental health